cockroachdb/docs/v20.2/sql-name-resolution.md

 The rules to look up an existing object are as follows:

 1. If the name already fully specifies the database and schema, use that information.
-2. If the name has a single component prefix, try to find a schema with the prefix name in the [current database](#current-database) and [current schema](#current-schema).
+2. If the name has a single-component prefix (e.g., a schema name), try to find a schema with the prefix name in the [current database](#current-database) and [current schema](#current-schema).
 If that fails, try to find the object in the `public` schema of a database with the prefix name.
 3. If the name has no prefix, use the [search path](#search-path) with the [current database](#current-database).

 Similarly, the rules to decide the full name of a new object are as follows:

 1. If the name already fully specifies the database and schema, use that.
-2. If the name has a single component prefix, try to find a schema with that name.
+2. If the name has a single-component prefix (e.g., a schema name), try to find a schema with that name.
 If no such schema exists, use the `public` schema in the database with the prefix name.
 3. If the name has no prefix, use the [current schema](#current-schema) in the [current database](#current-database).

 ## Parameters for name resolution